0xthiagomartins/community-insights/docs/intro.md

 ## Competitive advantage

-- **Full automation** - no manual intervention
+- **Service Independence**: Each service runs in its own Python environment
+- **Full Automation**: Oracle Eye collects messages continuously
-- **Smart AI** - CrewAI optimizes processing
+- **Smart AI**: CrewAI optimizes processing in Neural Core
-- **Cost transparency** - know the cost before processing
+- **Cost Transparency**: Know the cost before processing
-- **Simplicity** - setup in minutes
+- **Loose Coupling**: Services communicate only through database
+- **Scalability**: Deploy services on different machines if needed

 ---

 ## Result

 Instead of reading 1000+ messages per week, you receive a structured summary with the most important points, saving time and not missing relevant information.
+The system operates reliably with independent services that can be maintained and scaled separately.